Huh/collar/README.md

-#### ATS Warning
+## ATS Update

-ATS changed their website, which caused the code in collar to fail.
-We have a solution and are testing it to make sure it is suitable for general consumption.
-If you are having trouble with ATS please feel free to reach out to discuss.
-Thanks, Josh
+ATS changed their website in February 2021, which caused the code in collar to fail.
+As of 2021-04-12 the package has been updated to work with the redesigned site, but this change involved significant changes to the functions and their output.
+If you have scripts that were written using the `fetch_ats...` functions in previous versions of collar those scripts will need to be updated.
+If you're having trouble with ATS data make sure you're using the latest version of collar using `devtools::install_github("huh/collar")` or `remotes::install_github("huh/collar")`.
+For more details see the ATS section in `vignette("downloading-data", package = "collar")` or `?ats_login`, `?fetch_ats_positions`, etc. If you're still having trouble let us know by creating an [Issue](https://github.com/Huh/collar/issues).

 ## collar